 - Freshly ground black pepper

 - First you want to start the rice so that it’s done when the curry is done.
-Put the rice in a rice cooker and put in about 4½ cups water (remember brown rice needs more water to get soft).
+Put the rice in a rice cooker and cook according to package directions.
 Turn it on and start the curry.

 - In a large saute pan, heat the coconut oil over medium heat.
-Once melted add the curry powder and allow to cook for just a minute.
-Once the curry powder and oil have cooked together for a minute, add the chicken toss to coat.
+Once melted add the curry powder and cinnamon and allow to cook for just a minute.
+Once the spices and oil have cooked together for a minute, add the chicken toss to coat.
 Turn the burner up to medium high and brown the chicken just until no pink remains on the outside.

 - Add the onions, celery, apple and coconut and saute for a minute to start softening.
 Then add the chicken broth, bring to a boil then reduce heat, cover and allow to simmer for 15 minutes.